 You’ve already thought about divorce on your way to work, talked about divorce with friends or your therapist and lost sleep over it for months or even years.

-You’ve decided you want divorce and made peace with your decision.
+You’ve decided you want a divorce and made peace with your decision.

 But even if your husband knows (and agrees) the marriage has broken down, he may be resisting due to the fact that your news came as a shock he wasn't quite expecting.
 And he hasn't had the same benefit of time to cope with divorce and mentally prepare.